Norboro1/README-Generator/README.md

   There are no tests for this project.

   ## Questions
-  If you have any questions, please contact me at ajbrook19@gmail.com.
+  If you have any questions, please contact me at ~~redacted~~.
 You can also find more of my work at [https://github.com/Norboro1]